comfortdelgro/compass-design/README.md

 ## License

-The React Compass are licensed under the Apache 2.0 License.
+The React Compass are licensed under the MIT License.

 ## Supported Browsers